DDanielH/netflix-personal-statistics/README.md

 File | Description
 --- | ---
 |Netflix.csv|Contains all information the API will give us.
 With some Excel Filters, this can easily give more information
-|NetflixStats.csv|A shourt summary with the Total Play time and the top 10 personal watched series
+|NetflixStats.csv|A short summary with the Total Play time and the top 10 personal watched series
 |NetflixTimes.csv|Summary for each Day with number of things watched and summed up time.
 You can easily use the Date and one of the other columns to make some graphs

 ![Total](images/total.png "Total")